Sunshine for Vitamin D, Immunity, and Overall Good Health

 The World Health Organization has compiled a number of other trend line studies.
 Some studies have shown a higher incident of mortality in winter than in summer.
 Also lower blood pressure in summer than in winter.

 The assumption is that it’s because the sun’s ultraviolet light triggers chemical reactions in the skin that lead to the production of vitamin D. People up north just get less sun during winter.
-It’s therefore highly probably that vitamin D is responsible for thede health benefits.
+It’s therefore highly probably that vitamin D is responsible for the health benefits.

 Just what is vitamin D anyway?